 Also, because Dan encouraged me not to let Sound Bites fall to the wayside in the midst of all this life stuff, here is a new tune for you.
 I seem to be attracted to songs with a contradictory juxtaposition between lyrics and overall sound, and this tune undoubtedly emanates that quality.
 The lyrics, albeit a bit dark, are overpowered by the feel-good beat and the positive melody carried throughout the song.
 Let's all hold on tight and let any circumstantial complications vanish within the positivity of life's powerful beat.

-- 3 very ripe bananas, divided
+- 3 very ripe bananas, peeled and divided

 - 1 tablespoon pure maple syrup